Community Partnership Opportunities

 1. RECRUIT VOLUNTEERS

-This is designed for 12-26 week initiatives.
-The Center for Community Engagement dedicates its efforts toward integrating community engagement with academic course content.
-As a result, SRU students are able to develop practical skills and enhance their learning through community engagement.
-ACE courses are designed around organizational specific goals.
-For example, some partnerships have resulted in marketing plans, community stories writing, research and data collection, youth mentoring programs, website and social media sites, online fraud prevention, and database development.
+ACE courses are designed around organizational specific goals throughout 12-26 weeks, or, across both fall and spring semesters.
+The Center for Community Engagement prioritizes integrating community engagement with academic course content.
+As a result, SRU students develop career skills and enhance their learning through community engagement.
+For example, some partnerships have resulted in marketing plans; community stories writing; research and data collection; engineering and/or construction management projects; website and social media sites; online fraud prevention; survey design, implementation and data driven recommendations based on sanitized community health data.

-ACE activities are ideal for organizations seeking student engagement in tandem with faculty oversight.
-SRU students benefit from learning about the organization’s mission, vision and course learning outcomes, reinforcing students’ course assignments, reflections, and research.
+Co-designed by community parters and faculty, Academic Community Engagement (ACE) is supported by the Center for Community Engagement’s assessment tools.
+SRU students benefit from learning about an organization’s mission, vision and course learning outcomes, reinforcing course assignments, reflections, and research.

 Organizations seeking opportunities to partner with the SRU faculty or courses should contact the Center for Community Engagement at 724.738.4316.

-3. SERVE AS A HAVERLACK CIVIC SCHOLAR COMMUNITY CO-EDUCATOR & HOST SITE
+3. SERVE AS A HAVERLACK CIVIC SCHOLAR HOST SITE

 For more information on community partnerships, please contact the Center for Community Engagement at 724.738.4316.